ByteHouse Command Line Interface (CLI)

 $ cat example.sql | bytehouse-cli

-It is very common to load data from a file, below shows some examples on how to do so.
+It is very common to load data from a file, as shown below:

 From query